mtrpcic/pathjs/README.markdown

 * Supports Aspect Oriented Programming
 * Compatible with all major browsers
 * Allows you to define root routes, and rescue methods
+* Independant of all third party libraries, but plays nice with all of them
 # Using PathJS #

 **Explanation**